9 Aug 2024

 Challenges and Opportunities

 While the return of black-flanked rock-wallabies to Kalbarri is cause for celebration, we must remain vigilant.
-These small marsupials face ongoing threats from introduced predators like foxes and feral cats, habitat loss and climate change.
+These small marsupials face ongoing threats from introduced predators like foxes and feral cats, habitat loss and global heating.

 Wheatbelt, Western Australia - 11 June 20011